davidbstein/davidbstein.com/_jekyll/about.md

   }
 </style>

-I currently live in NYC and study at NYU Law School.
-I also do some contract work on large-scale data collection and analytics, and a little bit of angel investing.
+I currently live in NYC and am a research scholar at NYU Law School at the [Guarini Institute for Global Law and Tech](https://www.guariniglobal.org/current-team) and [Information Law Institute](https://www.law.nyu.edu/centers/ili/people).
+I also do some contract work helping with large-scale data collection and analytics, and a little bit of angel investing.

-I worked on data security, privacy, and "smart" street grids at <a href="http://sidewalklabs.com" target="_blank">Sidewalk Labs</a>.
+I was a tech lead at <a href="http://sidewalklabs.com" target="_blank">Sidewalk Labs</a> from 2017 - 2019, where I worked on data security, privacy, and "smart" street grids.

 I was director of product engineering at <a href="https://www.braze.com/product/" title="" target="_blank">Braze</a> in 2016 and 2017.